-York College is attended primarily by commuter students.
-There are no on-campus or off-campus Student Residential facilities.
+York College is a commuter campus with no on-campus or off-campus Student Residential facilities.
 There are also no off-campus student organizations.
 The school's normal hours of operation are 7:30 AM to 11PM.

 Identification Cards

 Public Safety officers are assigned to conduct ID checks and Access Control in each on- campus building and non-campus building.
 Students, faculty and staff are required to show college identification at all entrances when they are entering.
 Those persons entering campus buildings without college I.D. must show valid photo identification and are also required to sign in at the security desk located at each building entrance.
 To enhance security, the following policies are also in effect: